Understanding The Four Goals Of Psychology

 Using Pavlov’s theory, individuals may try to change behaviors through reinforcement.
 For example, a parent or teacher may notice that young children struggle to pick up toys after playing.
 The adult may teach a short, memorable clean-up song to sing at the end of playtime to remind children to clean up.
 With repetition, the children may start singing the song on their own when it is time to pick up their toys.
 In time, they may not require the song to complete the routine.

 Companies may also use reinforcement with employees and for training programs, while mental health professionals could use it in rehabilitation programs, psychotherapy, and other treatment programs.
-The four goals of psychotherapy may be used independently in your personal life if you are working to change a habit or overcome a difficulty.
+The four goals of psychology may be used independently in your personal life if you are working to change a habit or overcome a difficulty.

 Getty